coffee-fueled-dev/very-coffee/packages/internally-consistent-agents/architecture/obp-calculus/_formal-definitions.md

 - sequential composition $\circ$,
 - parallel composition $\otimes$.

-Semantically, each morphism corresponds to an admissible concatenated trajectory (or combination of trajectories) in $\mathcal{T}(X)$, assembled via concatenation and parallel execution.
+Semantically, each morphism corresponds to an admissible concatenated trajectory (or combination of trajectories) in $\mathcal{T}(X$, assembled via concatenation and parallel execution.

 ## Trace Semantics and Trace Extraction